xuqcf/X-S/README.md

 ---

-*Built with ❤️ for the Linux Community.*
+Built with ❤️ for the Linux Community.

 ```

----